ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 .. _conda_environments:

-3.0 Conda Environments
+4.0 Conda Environments
 ++++++++++++++++++++++

-Your environment is a “space” in which you can run code that has some preset information.
-Environments are helpful as you can preinstall packages into them for easier ability to run programs.
-GBD has a common environment that you can use, but usually each project will also create its own environment as well.
+A conda environment is a "workspace" in which you can run code with certain packages installed.
+You can install a package in a conda environment without affecting any other conda environments: they are **isolated** from one another.

+This allows you to have multiple projects that each have their own separate set of packages and package versions.
 Below are some common questions on environments.

 **What is an environment again?**
 It’s a "workspace" that contains a specific collection of packages that